Strawberry Banana Smoothie Bowls

 Top tips

-• Prep in advance – if you want to prep the smoothie bowls in advance, you can measure all the ingredients except for the milk and protein powder in a freezer safe bag.
-When you are ready to serve, simply pour the pre-measured ingredients in the blender, add milk and protein powder and blend.
+• Prep in advance – make smoothie packs with pre-measured frozen strawberries and banana.
+When you are ready to serve, simply pour the fruit packs in the blender, add milk, chia seeds and protein powder and blend.

 • Customize it!
 Add your favorite nut butter or peanut butter or a handful of frozen veggies (cauliflower, zucchini, spinach, kale) to make the smoothie even more filling and packed with nutrition.